 Editor’s note: this RHA MA750 Wireless review was updated on January 27, 2022, to add a contents menu and answer a FAQ.

 - The high quality build materials and more neutral sound characteristics of the RHA MA750 Wireless appeal to those looking for a high-end portable sound with appearances to match.
-If James Bond wore wireless earphones, I’d like to think that he’d rock these, even at the risk of ruining the look of his suit.

 - The RHA MA750 Wireless are also ideal for frequent commuters or travelers.